Tickets

 After a complete revision of the former Amazonas Passage, which required renovation, the House des Meeres included a new and fascinating river theme in the zoo: the Congo Basin!
 The little-known fauna has a lot to offer, with large schools of tetras, rare catfish, and cichlids that make aquarium enthusiasts' hearts beat faster.
 With a bit of luck, visitors can catch a glimpse of the nocturnal galagos, also known as bushbabies, exploring their new home during the early evening hours.
 These primates are perfectly adapted to nocturnal life: they have large eyes that help them see in low light, and large, collapsible ears that can rotate independently like radar dishes to locate prey in the darkness.

 Right across from the monitor lizards, famous fur animals moved in in 2020: Four ring-tailed lemurs dominate the almost 140 m² large Madagascar area, which consists of indoor and outdoor areas and is 8 meters high.
 The grey monkeys with the long black and white ringed tail gained immense popularity thanks to the movie "Madagascar".
 The particularly charming detail about our group is, that the four animals were actually born in Vienna!
 Years ago, however, they moved to the Augsburg Zoo in Germany, where they were expelled from the group and and were then returned to us, to the Haus des Meeres.
-Two black lemurs (same group of monkeys as ring-tailed lemurs), a fine-striped mongoose and our giant tortoises – which have been living in the house for a long time – also inhabit this enclosure.
+Two black lemurs (same group of monkeys as ring-tailed lemurs) also inhabit this enclosure.

 A connecting corridor takes you straight to Australia: a 70-meter long tour across 260 m² leads through the the Australia loop which is now a fully paned terrace with the characteristic ear-shaped platforms.
 Visitors move freely between many noisy and colourful species of parakeets and fish such as lungfish, all of which is paired with the perfect visual ambience.